MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 Because the authorization isn't natively contained in Azure AI Search, when you use process document access control using the technique illustrated in this procedure, you need to:

-* Create a field in your index dedicated to storing the details of users or groups with document access.
+* Create a document access control field in your index dedicated to storing the details of users or groups with document access.
 * Populate the document's access control field with the relevant user or group details.
 * Update this access control field whenever there are changes in user or group access permissions.
 * If your index is set with an indexer schedule, these changes will be incorporated during the next scheduled indexing.
 If not, you'll need to manually reindex.